Autism and ADHD diagnosis support

 • local groups and charities who can support you before, during and after your request

-If you or someone you know has difficulty in accessing online services, you can visit one of our:
+If you or someone you know has difficulty in accessing online services, you can visit one of our Family Hubs or libraries.

 Kent parent handbook

-Developed with help from parents and carers of children waiting for an assessment for autism or ADHD in the Canterbury area, the handbook includes sections on where to go for help with health, education, rights and benefits, and a listing of local and national organisations.
+Parents and carers of children waiting for an autism or ADHD assessment in the Canterbury area helped develop the handbook.
+It includes sections on where to get help with health, education, rights, and benefits.
+It also has a list of local and national organisations.

 Read and download the handbook.